What We Do

 - Purchase bulk dispensers to reduce packaging, e.g. beverages, condiments, cereals.

-- Offer a 20% discount for all customers who bring a CDS reusable mug or bottle to Lenoir Mainstreet, the Beach Café, Alpine Bagel® and Deli Café and Rams Head Market for fountain beverage and coffee purchases.
+- Offer $0.99 refills for all customers who bring a reusable CDS mug or bottle 16 ounces or less to Lenoir Mainstreet, Beach Café, Café Converge, The Atrium, McColl Cafe, Rams Market for fountain beverage and self-serve coffee purchases.

 - Provide reusable to-go containers in both dining halls that have eliminated the use of approximately 76,000 disposable containers every semester.